FoamScience/openfoam-apptainer-packaging/docs.md

           #- dev
 ```

-The build playbook will create `containers/projects/test-master.sif` for you.
+The build playbook will then create `containers/projects/test-master.sif` for you.

-Note that the `build_args` in each project's description is **optional** but can be useful
+The `build_args` in each project's description is **optional** but can be useful
-in building different container versions of the same project.
+when building different container versions of the same project.
 A popular use case is to
-compile different branches of a project, or use different compilation modes (eg. optimization/debug).
+compile different branches of a project, or use different compilation modes
+(eg. optimized/debug containers).

-These `build_args` will translate to apptainer build arguments.
-For example, `{{ BRANCH }}` (note, all uppercase)
+The `build_args` will translate to `apptainer` build arguments.
+For example,
-can be used as a placeholder in `projects/test.def` definition file.
+`{{ BRANCH }}` (note, all uppercase) can be used as a placeholder in `projects/test.def`
+definition file.
+It will be replaced with the possible values of `build_args.branch`.

 The definition files should also follow a set of rules: